JHeirons/skycademy-guide/9-launch.md

 In addition to the above, there is also a list of [common launch mistakes] (https://ukhas.org.uk/guides:things_not_to_do) you'll want to consider as your prepare.

-TRACKING THE FLIGHT
+TRACKING AND RECOVERING THE FLIGHT

 It usually takes around 2-2.5 hours for a balloon to launch, ascend to maximum height, burst, descend slowly via parachute, and land.
 You therefore have a decent amount of time to track the payload.
-It's worth reading the UKHAS guide to a [successful payload recovery](https://ukhas.org.uk/guides:chasing_your_flight) to make sure you stand the best chance of getting it back.
+It's worth reading the UKHAS guides to a [successful payload recovery](https://ukhas.org.uk/guides:chasing_your_flight) and ['What Not To Do'](https://ukhas.org.uk/guides:how_to_lose_your_flight) before you launch to make sure you stand the best chance of getting it back.

 You can track the flight in the following ways: